chengzhengheng/monitor-deploy/kafka-with-ceph-rbd/README.md

 ```bash
 kubectl apply -f cluster.yaml
 ```
-there was a bug in ceph, when you use dashboard, ceph now not suport well weith iscsi. so you need modify default administrator role set with no iscsi in rook-ceph-operator pod:
+there was a bug in rook, when you use dashboard, ceph now not suport well weith iscsi. so you need modify default administrator role set with no iscsi in rook-ceph-operator pod:

 ```bash